bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

 Charisma (CHA) is your spellcasting ability for your bard spells.
 Your magic comes from the heart and soul you pour into the performance of your music or oration.
 You use your CHA whenever a spell refers to your spellcasting ability.
-In addition, you use your CHA when setting the saving throw DC for a bard spell you cast and when making an attack roll with one.
+In addition, you use your CHA when setting the DC for a bard spell you cast and when making an attack roll with one.

 **Spell DC** = 10 + CHA